baetyl/baetyl/docs/guides/Device-connect-to-hub-service.md

 The complete configuration reference for [Hub Module Configuration](Config-interpretation.html#baetyl-hub).

-**NOTE**：You can install Baetyl from source on Darwin.
+**NOTE**: You can install Baetyl from source on Darwin.
 Please refer to [Install Baetyl from source](../install/Install-from-source.md) for more information.

 ## Workflow